Allersberg-Express: Rolling stock

-The train is usually operated with a Class 112 locomotive and three modernised n coaches (two Bndrz 451.9 coaches and a Bnrbdzf 480.3 driving van trailer).
-When the service was first established, a "sandwiched" train consist (112+Bn+Bn+Bnf+112) was used as the driving van trailer for the service did not have the necessary LZB equipment installed yet.
+The train is usually operated with a Class 112 locomotive and three modernised n coaches (two Bndrz 451.9 coaches and a Bnrbdzf 480.3 control car).
+When the service was first established, a "sandwiched" train consist (112+Bn+Bn+Bnf+112) was used as the control car for the service did not have the necessary LZB equipment installed yet.

 Contrary to the usual coaches of this type, the Allersberg-Express coaches are equipped with an electronic passenger information system and pushbutton-operated exterior doors.
 The train offers 240 2nd class seats and 34 bicycle racks.